Meetvaghela-code/Study-Buddy/README.md

 Build a complete multi-agent AI system that runs entirely on your machine.
 No API keys, no cloud dependencies, no ongoing cost.

-This project is the companion code for the freeCodeCamp handbook:
-**How to Build a Local Multi-Agent AI System with LangGraph, MCP, and A2A** (link to be added once published)

 ---

 ## What this builds